Degg98/European-Mushroom-Classification/README.md

 # European-Mushroom-Classification
-Classification of principal types of European Mushrooms
+Classification of principal types of European Mushrooms using Convolutional Neural Networks.